ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 ![fruit](https://user-images.githubusercontent.com/16560492/36948808-f0ac882e-1fe8-11e8-8d07-1307e3477fd0.jpg)

-Based on the chromosome representation used in the example, the pixel values can be either in the 0-255, 0-1, or any other ranges.
+Based on the chromosome representation used in the example, the pixel values can be in the 0-255 range, the 0-1 range, or any other range.

-Note that the range of pixel values affect other parameters like the range from which the random values are selected during mutation and also the range of the values used in the initial population.
+Note that the range of pixel values affects other parameters, like the range from which random values are selected during mutation and the range of values used in the initial population.
 So, be consistent.

 #### Prepare the Fitness Function